Muterra/doc-golix/whitepaper.md

 Web vs Muse: the view from orbit
 ============

 Disclaimer: this starts with a non-technical explanation with some huge simplifications.
 Like a book made into a movie, it isn't 100% accurate, but it hopes to capture the general idea of both the web and the muse.
 If you want a more detailed layman's explanation, we're (slowly) [working on it](/web_muse_101.md).
-We suggest reading this section regardless of technical aptitude, but **skip [below](#the-one-mile-overview) if you want to jump straight to the point.** If you get the idea and you'd like to more deeply explore the guts of the project, or if you're your own implementation, check out the [yellowpaper](/yellowpaper.md).
+We suggest reading this section regardless of technical aptitude, but **skip [below](#the-one-mile-overview) if you want to jump straight to the point.** If you get the idea and you'd like to more deeply explore the guts of the project, or if you're writing your own implementation, check out the [yellowpaper](/yellowpaper.md).

 The web today
 --------------